 There is high demand for MBA graduates.
-According to the QS Intelligence Unit’s 2016/17 annual survey of MBA employers worldwide, there has been a 13% growth globally in jobs which require an MBA degree.
-The countries with the biggest markets for jobs requiring MBAs are the U.S., India and Brazil, with most of the openings within the finance, consulting and technology sectors.
-Just take it from Dell’s university relations and diversity manager, Maria Crabtree; “By hiring MBAs with expertise in specific areas, we know that we’re bringing in team members that have had the appropriate training necessary to add value and succeed.”
+According to the QS Intelligence Unit’s 2016/17 annual survey of employers worldwide, there has been a 13% growth globally in jobs that require an MBA degree.
+The countries with the biggest markets for jobs requiring MBAs are the U.S., India and Brazil, with the majority of openings within the finance, consulting and technology sectors.
+Just take it from Dell’s university relations and diversity manager, Maria Crabtree: “By hiring MBAs with expertise in specific areas, we know that we’re bringing in team members that have had the appropriate training necessary to add value and succeed.”

-A large part of the value proposition for employers is soft skills such as communication and critical analysis, which are developed during MBA programs through, debates, collaborative activities, case-study analyses and presentations.
+A large part of the value proposition for employers is soft skills, such as communication and critical analysis.
+These are developed during MBA programs through debates, collaborative activities, case-study analyses and presentations.

-Surely one of the main reasons to pursue an MBA.
-Graduates can expect a significant increase in salary post MBA as employers acknowledge the advanced and specialized skills acquired during the program and financial investment made in tuition fees.
+Increased pay is surely one of the main reasons to pursue an MBA.
+Graduates can expect a significant increase in salary after graduation, as employers acknowledge the advanced and specialized skills acquired during the program and financial investment in tuition fees.
 On the other hand, it is important to have realistic salary expectations during the job search process.

-Turning the focus on Europe, the average salary for MBA employment in Western Europe has surpassed expectations this year.
-The highest salaries in the region can be found in Switzerland, Belgium, the U.K. and Ireland.
-In Belgium, graduates can expect an average salary of $129,000, but interestingly, citizens from Western Europe are more often contacted by recruiters based in the Middle East and Africa.
-Western Europe happens to be the region which recruits the most internationally, making them by far, the world’s most outward looking region in terms of MBA employment; great news for non-Europeans.
+In comparison, the average salary for MBA employment in Western Europe has surpassed expectations this year.
+Switzerland, Belgium, the U.K. and Ireland have the highest salaries in the region.
+In Belgium, graduates can expect an average salary of $129,000.
+Interestingly, however, citizens from Western Europe are more often contacted by recruiters based in the Middle East and Africa.
+Western Europe happens to be the region that recruits the most internationally, making them by far the world’s most outward-looking region in terms of MBA employment.
+Great news for non-Europeans.

 Move up the Corporate Ladder

 Another great reason to study an MBA is to move up to a high-level management position or change industries.
 Without additional studies, this career change is next to impossible.
-As reported by Fortune, 40% of S&P 500 CEOs have an MBA in any given year.
+As reported by Fortune, 40% of S&P 500 CEOs in any given year have an MBA.
 Many employers search specifically for MBA graduates in the hopes that they will grow with the organization.

 “One of the key things for MBAs is that we’re trying to bring in people who can be future leaders within the company.”